 Hummus is a Levantine or Egyptian dish made from cooked and pureed chickpeas.

-That’s why it is currently considered a healthy superfood among vegans and vegetarians, for example.
+For example, it is currently considered a healthy superfood among vegans and vegetarians.
 However, there are also more and more advocates of the creamy dip in the low-carb and keto community.

 But hummus is by no means a new creation, as the earliest records of it date back to Arabic cookbooks of the 13th century.

-There it was prepared as a cold dish of pureed chickpeas, lemon, herbs, spices, vinegar and oil (Gaul 20191).
+It was prepared as a cold dish of pureed chickpeas, lemon, herbs, spices, vinegar, and oil (Gaul 20191).

 To this day, the essential ingredients of classic hummus have not changed much: